Dead Sea sparrow: Distribution and habitat

 The range of this species is spotty in the Middle East, largely in corridors along the Jordan River and the Euphrates River, ranging from southern Turkey and Cyprus to the southwestern corner of Iran.
 The subspecies P. m. yatii breeds only in the Sistan region of southwestern Afghanistan and eastern Iran.
 While the species was initially recorded by scientists breeding only in a restricted range by the Dead Sea, hence the species' name, more populations were discovered further east and it expanded its known range over the second half of the 20th century.
 The species was first recorded on the island of Cyprus in 1973 and bred a few years later.
 Though changes to habitat reduced the size of this population soon after it is thought small numbers still breed in Cyprus.
 This species is migratory or dispersive away from its breeding season.
 The eastern subspecies winters in western Pakistan, but the regular wintering grounds of the western subspecies are largely unknown.
 Winter searches for the species near its western breeding range only find scattered flocks.
 It is possible they disperse widely in winter, as flocks have been found in winter further south and east than where they breed, including in the United Arab Emirates and Saudi Arabia.

 Genetic analysis of birds in Israel revealed high connectivity among different populations indicating migration of individuals between these populations.
 However, despite this gene flow there is latitudinal variation in wing length and body mass, with individuals in the north of Israel having longer wings and being heavier than those in the south suggesting local adaption in accordance with Bergmann's rule.

 Behaviour

-This species feeds principally on seeds, like other sparrows.
-It breeds in dry lowlands with some shrubs, including tamarisk, and access to water.
-It builds a nest in a tree, and four to seven eggs are laid.